 This is a wonderful low calorie, low fat version of the French classic chicken dish!
 The French pronunciation is kɔk o vɛ̃.
 It’s so easy and straightforward.
-I’ve served it many times and everyone loves it.
-My version uses white wine instead of red wine, which creates a lighter tasting sauce and is cooked on the stove top instead of the oven.
-The skinny for 1 serving, 234 calories, 3 grams of fat and 5 Weight Watchers POINTS PLUS.
+I’ve served it many times and everyone loves it!
+My skinny version uses white wine instead of red wine, which creates a lighter tasting sauce and is cooked on the stove top instead of the oven.
+Each serving has 234 calories, 3 grams of fat and 5 Weight Watchers POINTS PLUS.
 A regular recipe has 572 calories and 30 grams of fat.
 It smells so wonderful while cooking and is truly a gourmet treasure.

 Prep Time: 15 minutes

 1 pound chicken breasts, boneless, skinless, cut into 2-inch chunks

 1 tablespoon flour (coconut or almond flour for gluten-free or Paleo diet)